senjoro/WASH-cholera/README.md

 ## Usage
 1. Load your historical dataset as `cholera_data`.
-2. Run `vc_min.R` to train the GAM model and execute the 2030 target-seeking simulation.
+2. Run `wash.R` to train the GAM model and execute the 2030 target-seeking simulation.
 3. The script will output the projected cases for various acceleration rates and visualize the pathway to elimination.

 ## Citation